 Provides cash assistance to help adults who receive Supplemental Security Income benefits meet their basic needs.
 More information is in the Minnesota Supplemental Aid DHS-6722 (PDF).

 Provides guidance on better serving Minnesotans in need of health food through the Supplemental Nutrition Assistance Program.
 The coalition is a public-private partnership working to raise awareness and increase participation in nutrition assistance programs.
 The coalition is comprised of numerous experts from a range of Minnesota organizations.
-More information can be found on the Nutritious Food Coalition webpage.
+More information about the coalition's work can be found on the Economic supports, cash food: News, initiatives, reports and work groups page.

 Refugee families with children in Minnesota are eligible to apply for a cash program (Minnesota Family Investment Program) available to residents with low incomes.